-Dirty and rough, this track is in-your-face funk and played in the pocket.
+Dirty and rough, this music track is in-your-face funk and played in the pocket.
 Centered around an overdriven bass guitar groove, its solid drums, keyboards and quirky banjo add spice to the arrangement.
-Great for comedy, urban themes and reality programming.
-Rough/ Authentic/ Funky.
+Great music for comedy, urban themes and reality programming.
+Rough/ Authentic/ Funky music.

 |Track ID number:||21384|

 |Genres:||Urban styles: Funk / Nu-Funk|

 |Moods/Emotions:||Ironic / Spiteful / Bad Attitude -- Cool / Funky / Strutting|

 |Suggested Production Types:||Family / Light Entertainment -- Men / Motors / Guys stuff -- Style / Fashion / Make-up -- TV Commercial - Macho / Rough -- TV Commercial - Quirky / Fun|

 |Composer:||John Francis Jorgensen (BMI)|

 |PRO / Non-PRO Track?||PRO (What's this?)|